 At this point, I am simply trying to decide if there are any flyable weather windows without getting into too much detail.
 Please note long range planning beyond 3 days is a bit like tea leaf reading and is not always reliable here in NZ.

-WindyTV– Great for visualising wind flows.
+Windy– Great for visualising wind flows.
 It contains GFS and EC predictions for up to 10 days out.
+I increase the wind height up to 4000m to see the jetstream effects on the weather for longer term planning.

 Metservice 5 day rain forecast